 How big is my baby at 30 weeks?

-This week, your baby’s the size of a cabbage, weighing in at three pounds and measuring nearly 16 inches long.
+At 30 weeks pregnant, your baby’s the size of a cabbage, weighing in at three pounds and measuring nearly 16 inches long.

 That energy you may have enjoyed during your second trimester